arham2003/Stopwatch/README.md

 # Stopwatch
-a web based stopwatch with laps.
-Check it out:
+A web based stopwatch with laps.
+Based on JavaScript Check it out: https://arham2003.github.io/Stopwatch/
-https://arham2003.github.io/Stopwatch/